Tuxplayers/pipewire-audio-video-test/README.md

-# PipeWire Audio and Video Test
+# PipeWire Audio- und Videotest (HIER TESTEINTRAG  So 5.
+Okt 14:47:12 CEST 2025)
 ## Introduction

 This project provides a Python script to test audio and video functionalities under **PipeWire**.
 It plays a sine wave for audio testing and displays a test image for video testing.